NGSAnalysisOnBeocatClass/in_class_problems/perl_na_count.md

 20 12 17 21
 ```

-###Once your script works on the sample dataset go to Rosalind and run your program on a test dataset.
+###Once your script works on the sample dataset...

+go to Rosalind and run your program on a test dataset.
 Upload a screenshot of your "Correct!" notification from Rosalind to KSOL with the filename "CCX".